szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Deals 1d10+5 damage, but against mind flayers, it deals 1d10+7 (as if it were a +7 weapon without being one)
 - THAC0 bonus: +5, but against mind flayers, it's +7
 - Mind flayers struck with this weapon must Save vs. Death at -3 or die instantly.
 You'll see an "Illithid destroyed" message in the log when it happens.
-However, this effect can only be attempted on the same mind flayer once per round, and Stoneskin/Ironskin stop it.
+However, this effect can only be attempted on the same mind flayer once per round, and Stoneskin/Ironskin stops it.

 ### Make Dragon's Bane act as a +6 weapon vs. dragons and wyverns (1602) (BG2EE EET)